Safalswayam/House_Price_Prediction_With_Linear_Regression/README.md

 jupyter notebook housing-price-prediction.ipynb
 ```
 ✅ Requirements
 You can install all necessary packages using the requirements.txt file.
-Major dependencies include:

-txt
-Copy
-Edit
-pandas
-numpy
-matplotlib
-seaborn
-scikit-learn
 📈 Visualizations
 The notebook includes: